Teskann/mdtoc/README.md

 - :heavy_check_mark: Supports special characters and emojis in titles
 - :heavy_check_mark: Can be used recursively on multiple files
 - :heavy_check_mark: Update current table of content if it exists
+- :heavy_check_mark: Chose the maximum and minimum headers level
 - :heavy_check_mark: Easy to use !

 ## Getting Started :computer: